ak-gupta/bayesian-target/README.md

 ensemble.fit(X, y, categorical_feature=[5])
 ```

-When you call ``predict`` on a novel dataset, note that the encoder will transform your data at runtime:
+When you call ``predict`` on a novel dataset, note that the encoder will transform your data at runtime and it
+will encode based on the *mean of the posterior distribution*:

 ```python
 ensemble.predict(X)